-USF recipients that were eligible telecommunications carriers (ETCs) as of December 31, 2019 must file.
+USF recipients that were eligible telecommunications carriers (ETCs) as of December 31, 2019 were required to file.

-Other USF recipients and service providers that are not ETCs may, but are not required to, file.
+Other USF recipients and service providers that are not ETCs may, were not required to file.

-All responses must be certified and submitted no later than May 22, 2020.
+All responses were required to be certified and submitted no later than May 22, 2020.

-Entities without potentially prohibited equipment must indicate the lack of any such equipment, software, or services, then certify and submit the response.
+Entities without potentially prohibited equipment were required to indicate the lack of any such equipment, software, or services, then certify and submit the response.

-ETCs must report covered equipment and services owned by or present in the networks of their subsidiaries and affiliates, even if those subsidiaries and affiliates are not ETCs themselves.
+ETCs were required to report covered equipment and services owned by or present in the networks of their subsidiaries and affiliates, even if those subsidiaries and affiliates are not ETCs themselves.